minexmr2/minexmr2/README.md

 This mining pool implementation is based on [jtgrassie's monero-pool](https://github.com/jtgrassie/monero-pool).
 Just nearly 25% of code is added/rewritten, providing pool's, miner's hashrate charts, last payouts table and more.
-Jtgrassie's monero-pool have offered a robust base to develop minexmr2.com pool as a proxy to decentralized p2pool.
+Jtgrassie's monero-pool has offered a robust base to develop minexmr2.com pool as a proxy to decentralized p2pool.
 See build instructions below.